Yungjay131/Yungjay131/README.template.md

 Hey there 👋

-I’m Joshua, an android developer, creative coder and self-proclaimed designer who specializes in mobile app development.
-I make it my mission to translate user-focused designs into pixel-perfect applications that run blazing fast.
+I’m Joshua, an android developer, creative developer and self-proclaimed designer who specializes in mobile app development.
+I make it my mission to translate user-focused designs into pixel-perfect world-class applications.

 Want to know more about me?
 [Check out my portfolio.](https://www.joshuasylvanus.dev/)